 KNOWledge, skills and qualifications

-Formal qualifications in commerce, law or engineering and/or equivalent substantial demonstrated experience.
-Chartered Institute of Procurement and Supply (CIPS) and project management qualifications and experience will be highly regarded.
+Formal qualifications such as business, commerce, law or engineering and/or equivalent substantial demonstrated experience is mandatory.
+Chartered Institute of Procurement and Supply (CIPS) and project management qualifications or experience will be highly regarded.

 The ability to seek/source relevant facts/information, analyse issues from different perspectives and present recommendations, proposals and solutions as needed